ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 d_2 &=& \frac{\log\frac{S_t}{K} + (T-t)\left(r - \frac{\sigma^2}{2}\right)}{\sigma\sqrt{T-t}}.
 \end{eqnarray*}

-In the equations above $S_t$ is the price of the underlying asset at time $t$, $\sigma$ is the constant volatility (standard deviation of returns) of the underlying asset, $K$ is the strike price of the option, $T$ is the maturity date of the option, $r$ is the risk free short rate.
+In the equations above $S_t$ is the price of the underlying asset at time $t$, $\sigma$ is the constant volatility (standard deviation of returns) of the underlying asset, $K$ is the strike price of the option, $T$ is the maturity date of the option, $r$ is the risk-free short rate.

 The Black-Scholes-Merton stochastic differential equation is given by $$dS_t = rS_t dt + \sigma S_t dZ_t,$$
 where $Z(t)$ is the random component of the model (a brownian motion).
 We will look at the discretized version of the BSM model (Euler discretization), given by $$S_t = S_{t-\Delta t}  +  \exp\left(\left(r - \frac{\sigma^2}{2}\right)\Delta t + \sigma\sqrt{\Delta t}Z_t \right).$$